-Waste paper sent for recycling by CREDIT BANK OF MOSCOW PJSC, tons
+Waste paper sent for recycling

 And, finally, the third direction is related to financing the companies working for environmentally friendly waste disposal.
 In 2020, we continued our cooperation with Ecopolis Corporation to build a complex of plants that deal with the eco-friendly disposal of plastic waste, electronic and electrical equipment.